Enabled resource errors field for orders and carts —

 Filter

-Set the desired date and time range using the date_from and date_to keys and add an additional filter on the line items field to restrict the related computation on SKUs only:
+Set the desired date and time range using the date_from and date_to keys and add an additional on the field to restrict the related computation on SKUs only:

 Attribute